ivelum/smartdate/readme.rst

     <span class="smartdate" data-timestamp="1418734998"></span>

-Initialize Smartdate.js (once per page, no matter how many datetimes you added):
+Initialize smartdate.js by calling smartdate.init().
+This needs to be done only once, no matter how many datetime tags you added.
+The best place for this code is the end of the page, below all datetime tags:

 .. code:: html